 Top 10 Cocktails

 The main problem is bartenders and bar owners.
 For a long time style counted more than taste.
 We can collectively blame Tom Cruise and the movie Cocktail for that.
-Flair bartending is great entertainment and there is no doubt that it can fill a bar and get people excited and smiling.
-But it can be time killer and behind the bar we need to get drinks out and fast, otherwise we’d be unemployed.
-The volume of drinks sold can generally increase the tip pool and the owners profits.
-So more drinks means more money.
+Flair bartending is great entertainment, and there is no doubt that it can fill a bar and get people excited and smiling.
+But it can be a time killer, and behind the bar, we need to get drinks out and fast.
+Otherwise we’d be unemployed.
+The volume of drinks sold can generally increase the tip pool and the owner’s profits.
+So more drinks mean more money.
 There are bartenders, like myself, who can generate the same amount in tips, by selling half the drinks.
 This is called customer service, but you need the proper attitude (i.e. no ego, just confidence) and you must be willing to listen to your guest.
 More on this in a future post.

 The other common experience is if a guest orders a creative cocktail, the bartender will look the customer straight in the eye, say "I don’t know what that is or how to make it, how about of Pina Colada?"
 Very few people are going to argue, so they relent and start sipping on a Pina Colada.

 To make a long story short, the problem is that customers don’t have confidence in their bartenders.
-It seems every bartender makes their drinks different and doesn’t really care what the drinks taste like.
-Ask a bartender what he truly thinks of a drink you order and you’ll probably get a "I dunno?" or a can answer designed to part you from your money.
+It seems every bartender makes their drinks different and doesn’t care what the drinks taste like.
+Ask a bartender what he truly thinks of a drink you order, and you’ll probably get an “I dunno?” or a canned answer designed to part you from your money.
 There is also downward pressure from the bar owners to sell more drinks, which increase profits, so the bartenders have less time to be creative.
 To be fast, the bartenders just makes the tried and true top 10 cocktails, they don’t taste bad, but they rarely taste great.
-The status quo will rule until bartenders become better trained and the same quality standard applied to the kitchen, applies to the bar.
+The status quo will rule until bartenders become better trained and the same quality standard applied to the kitchen applies to the bar.